pkardas/shapes/README.md

 If you find any of the errors not useful / not worth typing you can exclude it from mypy check via ` # type: ignore`.

+#### TASK 6 - Keep the code clean

+Look around the code and identify elements that are no longer used.
+For example `errors.py`.
+Get rid of unused elements.

+Run `flake8`, `mypy` and check if your application still works.

 ### Example solution

 I highly encourage you to solve the tasks on your own and then check the example solution.